Rima Kallingal: Acting

-Kallingal was spotted by director Lal Jose on a magazine cover, who cast her as a goat herder role in a Tamil film Mazhai Varappoguthu.
-The project didn't materialise, but she was offered the lead female character of Varsha by director Shyamaprasad for Ritu, which eventually marked her acting debut.
-She was 25 when she acted in the film.
+Director Lal Jose noticed Kallingal on a magazine cover and approached her for a goat herder role in the Tamil film Mazhai Varappoguthu.
+The project did not go ahead, but director Shyamaprasad subsequently cast her in the lead female role of Varsha in Ritu (2009), which marked her acting debut.
+In 2009 she also appeared in the anthology film Kerala Cafe, in the segment Mrityunjayam, and in Neelathaamara directed by Lal Jose.